Air Force Veterans Mesothelioma Lawyer

 Air Force Veterans and Asbestos Containing Products

 Asbestos was used in the building and maintenance of aircraft, primarily to aid in the protection against fire and heat.
-Asbestos-containing materials (ACMs) were used in barracks, hangars, aircraft repair facilities, fire stations, administration buildings, fuel storage tanks, and motor pools.
+Asbestos-containing materials (ACM) were used in barracks, hangars, aircraft repair facilities, fire stations, administration buildings, fuel storage tanks, and motor pools.
 Asbestos-laced cement and other materials were also used when constructing on-base housing for enlisted personnel, officers, and their families.
-Air Force Veterans Workers Veterans that worked in boiler rooms, engine rooms, installing brakes, gaskets, insulation, valves and pipes have a higher risk of developing an asbestos related disease in their lifetime.
+Air Force Veterans that worked in boiler rooms, engine rooms, installing brakes, gaskets, insulation, valves, and pipes have a higher risk of developing an asbestos-related disease.

 |Access Panels||Cords||Marine Hosing|